ONLYOFFICE/services4integration/nuxeo/README.md

 ```
 The script is finished
 ```
-Then you can go to the Nuxeo web interface at: `http://IP-SERVER:8080/` and check the connector operation.
+Then you can go to the Nuxeo web interface at: `http://IP-SERVER/` or `https://DOMAIN_NAME/ and check the connector operation.
 ```
 login: Administrator
 password: Administrator